Tyler-Kulisz/League-of-Legends-Stat-Tracker/README.md

 # League-of-Legends-Stat-Tracker
-Small Java Desktop Application to keep track of a League of Legends player's ranked stats
+Small Java Desktop Application to keep track of a League of Legends player's ranked stats.